apache/skywalking/docs/en/setup/backend/backend-infrastructure-monitoring.md

 ## Customizing
 You can customize your own metrics/expression/dashboard panel.
 The metrics definition and expression rules are in `/config/otel-oc-rules/k8s-cluster.yaml，/config/otel-oc-rules/k8s-node.yaml, /config/otel-oc-rules/k8s-service.yaml`.
-The dashboard panel confirmations are in `/config/ui-initialized-templates/k8s.yml`.
+The dashboard panel configurations are in `/config/ui-initialized-templates/k8s.yml`.